 Co-op Cycles CTY 1.1 Bike – ($499)

-There’s a reason that this bike has been featured in our list of the best hybrids two years in a row: it’s a fantastic deal.
+There’s a reason that the REI Co-op CTY 1.1 bike has been featured in our list of the best hybrids two years in a row: it’s a fantastic deal.
 You’ll be hard-pressed to get this much bike for $500 anywhere else.